 Sir Vodivaine's family has resided in the city for four generations, owning several houses that they rent to tenants.
-Sir Vodivaine is fat and not particularly greedy, but he has a hot temper.
+Sir Vodivaine (LN human male aristocrat 4) is fat and not particularly greedy for money, but he has a hot temper.
 Dame Rillian Vodivaine is friendly but very aware of her high social status.
-The Vodivaines own the vacant building at area 27.
-They know nothing of value to the characters, whom they perceive to be of low social status in any case.
+The Vodivaines own the vacant building at Area 27.
+They know nothing of value to the PCs, whom they perceive to be of low social status in any case.
 "Please go away, we contribute at the temple for the welfare of beggars, we don't give food to them at the front door."